njtierney/intro2rpkgs/schedule.md

   - Setting up your development environment
 - Introduction to the {praiseme} package
   - Our teaching package modeled on {praise}
-  - What we’ll build together
+  - What we'll build together
   - Overview of the package development workflow

 ### Part 2: Creating Your First Package